Healthcare providers: START HERE

-Getting Real About Data: The Pros + Cons of Diabetes Technology
+Getting Real About Diabetes Data: The Pros + Cons of Diabetes Technology

 Alarms: so helpful, but SO loud!

-When you think about diabetes data, you likely think of constant sounds coming from a variety of your tech!
-And while it’s great to be in the know, hearing alarms too much can facilitate alarm fatigue.
+• When you think about diabetes data, you probably think about constant sounds from your tech.
+While staying informed is important, hearing alarms too often can lead to alarm fatigue.

-It’s not encouraged or ideal to turn off alarms, but limiting when you hear them may help to reduce the mental burden of diabetes.
+• Turning off alarms is not recommended, but limiting when you hear them may ease the mental burden of managing diabetes.

 Setting reminders: more configurations lead to less forgetting

-If you recently started insulin therapy, this is a critical benefit!
+• If you recently started insulin therapy, these reminders can be especially helpful.

-Don’t let the unknowns or fear of technology failure deter you from seizing the potential benefits of diabetes data access!
+• Don’t let the fear of technology failure keep you from taking advantage of the valuable insights diabetes data can offer.

 If you like things to go as smoothly as possible at your diabetes checkups with your doctor and don’t want to forget to mention a high or low blood sugar streak from a week ago, data connections offer many benefits.